 Instructor TBN

 Hands-on multicolor immunophenotyping: antibody/antigen kinetics, titration, clone selection, fluorochrome pairing, and surface vs. intracellular staining.
-Students design, optimize, and execute a complete immunophenotyping panel.

 David Leclerc · Bert Ladd